kmchiti/ELE6310E/A2/README.md

 source ELE6310E/A2/install_timeloop/install_timeloop.sh
 # (if necessary)
 export PATH=$PATH:~/.local/bin
-# make sure timeloop executable can be found
+# make sure timeloop executables can be found
 which -a timeloop-model
+# make sure accelergy executable can be found
+which -a accelergy
 ```

 # Question 1